Building Research Innovation for Community Knowledge and Sustainability (BRICKS) Conference, September 2019

 - Research Impact: How can Higher education institutions build collaborations to enhance the social impact of research?
 How can research track academics engage with beneficiaries, service/end users and customers in the design and development of research so that knowledge is created in collaboration with and can therefore benefit communities?

-- Teaching Impact: Are we teaching undergraduates the right skills to be affective at navigating the increasing complexity of society and the social problems that we face?
+- Teaching Impact: Are we teaching undergraduates the right skills to be effective at navigating the increasing complexity of society and the social problems that we face?
 How can we develop the skills of our future leaders to be better able to connect with the worlds of business, government and civil society in addressing the challenges of the future?

-- Community Engagement: Higher Education (THE) have recently launched a league table based on the Sustainable Development Goals (SDGs) which ranks universities according to their contributions to achieving these universally agreed goals.
+- Community Engagement: Times Higher Education (THE) have recently launched a league table based on the Sustainable Development Goals (SDGs) which ranks universities according to their contributions to achieving these universally agreed goals.
 How can the university as a whole play a more active role in contributing to their local communities holistically and utilizing all the assets at their disposal?